sap-tutorials/Tutorials/tutorials/odata-05-data-model-service/odata-05-data-model-service.md

 +------+
 | srv/ | <-- service: combination(s) of entities focused on consumption
 +------+
-| db/  | <-- schema: basic level entity definitions and relationships
+| db/  | <-- schema: basic level entity definitions
 +------+
 ```

-The OData service you'll be creating is extremely simple and has a one-to-one mapping between schema and service; however, CAP's strong support for [domain modeling](https://cap.cloud.sap/docs/about/#domain-modeling) allows for very flexible relationships to be constructed between these two layers, to fit your service consumption needs precisely.
+The OData service you'll be creating is extremely simple and has a one-to-one mapping between schema and service; however, CAP's focus on and strong support for [domain modeling](https://cap.cloud.sap/docs/about/#domain-modeling) allows for very flexible relationships to be constructed between these two layers, to fit your service consumption needs precisely.

 [DONE]
 [ACCORDION-END]